 Yes, I did immediately make a spreadsheet out of the information, create a calendar, and add a countdown to my phone.
 What?
 Like that’s weird?

-She sent us a lovely little package a week before our trip with all of the paper documents we needed (some of our train tickets), a copy of our itinerary, maps to-and-from each hotel and train station or airport, all organized neatly and ready for use!
+She sent us a lovely little package a week before our trip with all the paper documents we needed (some of our train tickets), a copy of our itinerary, and maps from each hotel and train station or airport, all organized neatly and ready for use!

-While I chose each hotel of the options provided myself, I was still pleasantly surprised that each hotel was so charming.
+While I chose each hotel from the list of options myself, I was still pleasantly surprised that each hotel was so charming.
 Nearly every hotel we stayed in we’d go back to again (only 1 out of 5 wasn’t one we’d go back to, although it wasn’t by any means, “bad”), and she made sure to include breakfast when it was available which is nice when you don’t want to hunt for food in a foreign country!

 Our train tickets were first class, and while that sounds super snobby, the comfort was worth it and not much more in cost!
-Having never traveled by train before, I might not have chosen first-class when planning on my own but I would have definitely regretted not doing it once we got there.
-Travel agents bring a level of wisdom and breadth of knowledge that a novice traveler—at least a novice international traveler in my case—that can really elevate your trip.
+Having never traveled by train before, I might not have chosen first class when planning on my own but I would have regretted not doing it once we got there.
+Travel advisors bring a level of wisdom and breadth of knowledge that a novice traveler—at least a novice international traveler in my case—can inherently benefit from.

 The million-dollar question I often get is, “Was she expensive?” and to be perfectly honest, I have no idea, and I don’t care.
 In fact, I really hope she made a nice commission on us/our trip because she worked so hard to make my dream come true that I think her time was absolutely worth every dollar.